jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ## Configuration

 Built-in sources have access to a special method, `with()`, which modifies the source's default options.
+See the descriptions below or the relevant source file to see the default options passed to each built-in source.

+### Filetypes

-For example, you can alter a source's file types as
+You can override a source's default filetypes as follows:
-follows:

 ```lua
 local sources = {